ESG Data

 Wastewater

-*1 Since fiscal year 2020, we have improved the accuracy of reporting data received from each facility relating to usage of purchased clean and industrial water.
+*1 Since FY2020, we have improved the accuracy of reporting data received from each facility relating to usage of purchased clean and industrial water.

-*2 Since fiscal year 2020, we have reviewed water usage categories and added some usage categories to the overall totals.
+*2 Since FY2020, we have reviewed water usage categories and added some usage categories to the overall totals.

 *4 Amount of wastewater transported to a water treatment plant via underground sewers.
 Wastewater put into the sea, the ground, underground, or elsewhere is not included in this total.